FREE SHIPPING OVER $50 | FREE RETURNS | SIGN UP FOR NEWSLETTER

 Modifying gases is for emergency cases only.
-For example, due to unforeseen events, a diver might lose a gas mixture, in which case the diver could adjust to the situation by deleting that gas mixture from gas list Suunto EON Core.
-This allows the diver to continue to dive and get correct decompression information calculated the dive computer.
+For example, due to unforeseen events, a diver might lose a gas mixture, in which case the diver could adjust to the situation by deleting that gas mixture from the gas list of Suunto EON Core.
+This allows the diver to continue diving and get correct decompression information calculated by the dive computer.

 In another case, if for some reason a diver runs out of gas and needs to use a gas mixture from a dive buddy, it is possible to adapt Suunto EON Core to the situation by adding the new gas mixture to the list.
 Suunto EON Core re-calculates decompression and shows the correct information for the diver.

 This feature is not enabled by default, it must be activated and creates an additional step to the gas menu during the dive.
 It is only available if multiple gases are selected for the dive mode.

 To enable modifying gases, turn the feature on in the settings menu under Dive settings » Parameters » Modify gases.

 When enabled, during a multi-gas dive, you can add a new gas as well as select an existing gas from the gas list to remove it.